 Travelodge in the UK allow cats.
 They’re proudly pet-friendly and confirm this on their website.
 They have over 550 hotels in the UK, Ireland and Spain.
 We’ve stayed with them a number of times (although, never with a cat), and whilst some are a little aged or tired with limited facilities, others have been friendly, comfortable hotels with an on-site restaurant and bar.
 Catch a good deal in a sale and they’re very affordable, too.

-Days Inn by Wyndham allow pets to stay for a £10 fee but again double-check in case that’s changed since this article was posted.
+Days Inn by Wyndham allows pets to stay for a £10 fee but double-check in case that’s changed since this article was posted.